gormster/moodle-local_teameval/README.md

 Team Evaluation is in public alpha; we have just three question plugins, one evaluator plugin and a handful of reports.
 Contributions are always welcome!

-Only Moodle 3.1 is currently supported.
-2.9 support coming very soon.
+Moodle 3.5 and 3.7 are supported.
+(3.6 presumably is also?
+But untested.)

 # Adding Team Evaluation to your Moodle